DANY12345678910/projet_python/README.md

 Import the module and use its functions in your Python scripts:

-from src.calculator import add, is_prime
+from src.danproject.dummy import add, is_prime

 # Example usage
 print(add(5, 7))  # Output: 12